People School is a course on people skills by Vanessa van Edwards.

 - There is already a driver

-That’s why here and over the course, she goes over some of the basics like body language, posture, and voice tonality.
+She goes over some of the basics of what makes people high-power (winners) or low-power (losers) like body language, posture, and voice tonality.

 And since her course is tailored to career folks, she goes over a study that found out how the most effective pitches to venture capitalists were high in comfort (signaling confidence) and enthusiasm.